grandtheft-spaceship/phase-0-tracks/version-control/git-definitions.md

 **Instructions: ** Define each of the following Git concepts.

-* What is version control?
+* What is version control?????!
 Why is it useful?
 Version control is a system that records changes to a file or set of files over time so that you can recall specific versions later.
 * What is a branch and why would you use one?
 A branch in Git is simply a lightweight movable pointer to one of these commits. ranching allows you to discard a feature or experiment that didn't turn out quite like you hoped